j-romchain/SpotiFlyer---Artists-too/README.md

 # SpotiFlyer
 - **Kotlin Multiplatform** Music Downloader ,supports **Spotify, Youtube, Gaana, Jio-Saavn and SoundCloud**.

-Supports- Playlist, Albums, Tracks. _(If You know Any Source for Episodes/Podcasts create an Issue sharing It.)_
+Supports- Playlist, Albums, Artists(currently only on spotify), Tracks. _(If You know Any Source for Episodes/Podcasts create an Issue sharing It.)_

  **Currently running on:**
  - [Android (Jetpack Compose)](https://github.com/Shabinder/SpotiFlyer#-install)